This list will get bigger over time. Feel free to pose a question. We can always ASK KATE.

 Question: Build it or buy it?

 Answer: Many people prefer to build their own chicken tractor solution and that's just fine with us, but when we thought about it, the idea that, "I can build one of these for $100" just doesn't hold up.
 Think about it.
 Building a good sized structure takes time.
 If you add time to the cost of materials, and the gasoline to go get them, your costs skyrocket.
 And there is convenience.
 Will what you build look sharp, be light enough to move easily and assemble in minutes?
 We think not.
 Will it come apart easily later on?
 Most likely not.
 We agree that anyone with hammer and nails can build a chicken tractor.
-We also know from experience that The Little Chicken Tractory TM is a good value when you really think the problem all the way through.
+We also know from experience that The Happy Chicken Tractor TM is a good value when you really think the problem all the way through.

 USED BUILDING MATERIALS = Bad Ugly Coop.

-These leghorns deserve a better home
+These leghorns deserved a better home so we designed and built it for them.

 Question: When is Frank Perdue's birthday?